fabianschwab/mvp-starter/README.md

   - Protected Paths and Components examples
 - Health endpoints

+## Quick start

+After cloning the repository run the `./run.sh` script.
+This will install the dependencies, ask you for all necessary environment variables and starts the dev server.

 ## Developing

 Once you've created a project and installed dependencies with `pnpm install` (or `npm install` or `yarn`), start a development server: